State Wildlife Grants Submittal Guidelines

 - Federal (except Dept Interior), State, Local (County, City) offices, (see "Professional Services Procurement Act" Sec.
 2254.002).

 All proposals must be consistent with the purpose of the SWG program in that they must contribute to the conservation of SGCN and proposals that address one of the topics listed above in the Statement of Work section will receive priority for funding.
-Additionally, all proposals must cite at least one page, species, or section of the TCAP to demonstrate their connection to this planning document.
-The most current version of this strategic conservation plan is on the TPWD website — Texas Conservation Action Plan.
+Additionally, all proposals must cite at least one page, species, or section of the SWAP to demonstrate their connection to this planning document.
+The most current version of this strategic conservation plan is attached with this announcement and can be downloaded on the State Wildlife Action Plan for Texas webpage.

 Matching Requirements and Funding Limitations

 The funding awarded through this Request for Proposals originates from the SWG program, which is described above in the Background section of this RFP.
 SWG is a cost-share program that requires a non-federal match to the funding that is awarded.
-The current cost-ratio for SWG is 65:35 meaning that all grants require non-federal matching funds that are equal to 35% of the grant’s total cost.
+The current cost-ratio for SWG is 65:35, meaning that all grant funded projects require non-federal matching funds that are equal to 35% of the grant project's total cost.
 Funds will be made available to the grantee on a reimbursement basis.

-Because the funding pool is relatively limited, the time frame for each proposal may not exceed four years and funding should not exceed $100,000.
+Because the funding pool is relatively limited, the timeframe for a proposal may not exceed four years.

 Proposal Format and Proposal Preparation Guidance

-Proposals must be submitted in electronic format (e.g., Word), and budgets must be submitted on the provided Excel template.
+Proposals must be submitted in Word format, and budgets must be submitted on the provided Excel template.
 Complete proposals, not including the itemized budget, are limited in length to ten single-spaced, 8-1/2 x 11-inch pages, using 11-point font or greater with one-inch margins.
 Proposals exceeding this length will not be considered.
 The project title in the separate Excel budget form should match exactly the narrative (text) title for the project.
-The proposal may include up to six additional pages for needed attachments and/or appendices that may present data tables, graphs or maps that support the proposal’s narrative section.
+The proposal may include up to six additional pages for needed attachments and/or appendices that may present data tables, graphs or maps that support the proposal's narrative section.
+Before formal submission of a signed budget to TPWD, make sure the project Point of Contact (POC) has reviewed and provided feedback on the proposal and budget.
 Additionally, the proposal must be accompanied by a brief biographic summary for each Principal Investigator (PI) working on the project.
-The biographic summary should be a brief description (not more than one page) of each applicant’s experience and knowledge as it relates to the activities included in the proposal and is not expected to be a complete resume.
-(The biographic information does not count against the ten-page proposal maximum size limit.)
+The biographical summary should be a brief description (not more than one page per individual) for all key personnel involved, which details their experience and knowledge as it relates to the activities included in the proposal and is not expected to be a complete resume.
+(The biographical information does not count against the ten-page proposal maximum size limit.)
 Total electronic file size for all materials submitted should not exceed 25 MB.
 We will send an email within 2 business days confirming receipt of your application.
-Application materials will not be returned following evaluations and awards.
+Application materials will not be returned following proposal evaluations and award decisions.

 Compliance with Federal and State Law